martinescardo/HoTT-UF-Agda-Lecture-Notes/README.md

 # Introduction to univalent foundations of mathematics with Agda

-*New*.
 There is a modular version of the Agda files here at https://github.com/martinescardo/TypeTopology under the name `MGS*.lagda`.

 Sources to generate the lecture notes available at